Why Gardens should be for Life, not just for Show

 One of life’s simplest pleasures is to sit in a garden on a warm sunny day and watch the garden hum with activity.
 Gardens that are created solely with the purpose of pleasing us are missing the whole point of gardening.

 At PlantPlots, the garden border designs we create use plants that insects find useful and attractive, the blooms may not be quite as spectacular as a Show Garden, but we are fine with that.
-For us, a plant border that has some plants in flower for many months is more attractive and more useful than one that bursts forth and disappears after a few short weeks.
+A plant border that has some plants in flower for many months is more attractive and more useful than one that bursts forth and disappears after a few short weeks.

-So our philosophy is very much that if we can create a garden that provides you with a nice place to sit but that encourages and nurtures Nature – your own garden puts on the best free show of all.
+Our philosophy is very much that if we can create a garden that provides you with a nice place to sit but that encourages and nurtures Nature.
+Then the garden puts on the best free show of all.

 To create a beautiful ‘show garden’ without having to resort to all that frenetic activity of a real show garden, read on..